Want to get from Perth to Broome the relaxing way? Don’t do what we did, below!

 After two nights at Cape Keraudren, we headed north again, to Broome.
 A final 470km to finish the 2250km journey from Perth.

 In total, 6 days of travel and at a much slower, and more relaxed pace.
-When you’ve got a toddler with you, travelling has to change, and trying to do two 1000km plus days just wasn’t going to happen.
+When you’ve got a toddler with you, travelling has to change, and trying to do two 1000km plus days just wasn’t going to happen, and pushing to make it happen just ruins the trip for everyone, so what’s the point?

 We’ve since done this drive again on our 6 week trip up north, and did a night at Cliff Head, then one at Bush Bay, one at Bullara Station, a few at Cape Range National Park, then Emu Creek Station, 40 mile beach, Millstream, Dampier, Cossack, Pardoo Station and Sandfire Roadhouse, before Broome and Cape Leveque.